-Please supply an appid parameter in the URL of your API requests.
+Please provide an appid parameter in your API requests.
 The appid value should be an email address we can contact.
 For example, if you are using the JSON Bulk Classification API, the HTTP endpoint that you use to send requests may look like this:

 where email@example.com is the main contact.
 You may URL-encode the appid value.

 Technically you can use the API without supplying the appid parameter.
 But, we may block the requests that don't have an appid specified if we suspect abuse.

 For use of the API in commercial applications, please see the commercial licensing page.

 Please sign up on our mailing list to receive announcements about any changes.

 This is the recommended way to utilize our API.
 You can send thousands of tweets per request, and receive the responses in bulk.